Sum rule for a Schiff-like dipole moment: Introduction

 The many body properties like collective excitations in atoms, molecules or clusters are studied using different collective models.
 Thus, the random phase approximation (RPA) formalism has been extensively used and excellent results for the photoabsorbtion cross section spectra, especially in the atomic clusters domain \cite{Broglia,Reinhard,Rabura} were obtained.

 In a previous publication \cite{Rabura}, some of the many body features of the small and medium sodium clusters were studied within the RPA approach using the projected spherical single-particle basis defined in Ref.\cite{RaRaRa}.
 The RPA wave functions were used to treat the dipole transitions which led to the photoabsorbtion cross section spectra.
 Also, the system static electric polarizability was analytically determined.
-The nice virtue of the RPA approach with spherical single particle basis consists of that it satisfies TRK sum rule.

-This is however true for the electric dipole moment, which is not the case in the above quoted paper where, indeed, a modified dipole operator, similar with Schiff-like dipole moment \cite{Schiff,Flambaum,Zelevinsky1,Zelevinsky2} is used.
-The corrections to the dipole operator accounts for the screening effect, caused by the electronic shells, on the motion of the valence electrons in the mean field determined by the nuclear charge.
-Moreover the approach of Ref.\cite{Rabura} uses a projected spherical single particle basis which allows for an unified description of spherical and deformed clusters.
-Here we address the question whether these specific features require a modification of the TRK sum rule.
+The salient feature of the RPA approach with spherical single particle basis consists of that it satisfies the TRK sum rule.
+This is however true for the electric dipole moment, which is not the case in the above quoted paper where, indeed, a modified dipole operator, similar with the Schiff dipole moment \cite{Schiff,Flambaum,Flambaum1,Zelevinsky1,Zelevinsky2} is used.
+Using the standard dipole operator our formalism is not able to describe the dipole excitations beyond an energy of about $3 eV$, because one cannot account for the transitions between states characterized by $\Delta N =3$.

-Thus, in the present paper we derive a new sum rule which corresponds to the Schiff-like dipole moment.